ritza-co/CodeCapsules/CodeCapsulesvHeroku.md

 3. Check your email and confirm your account.
 4. Go back to [Code Capsules](www.codecapsules.io) and login into your newly created account.

-After logging in, Code Capsules brings you to a page which will look similar to this.
+After logging in, Code Capsules brings you to a page that will look similar to this.
 For now, ignore anything that you see on this picture that isn't on your account.

 ![MainCodeCap](Images/MainScreenCC.png)